SCHEFR/FORMENU/README.md

 - `doubleChoice` allows you to have have a separate function for the items you list.
 ## ADVANCED
 ### Next inner dialog
-You can create a shortcut to writing inner dialogs of a button using the `next` parameter.
+You can create a shortcut to writing inner dialogs of a button using the `next` \[dialog table] parameter.
 For example, if you want to shorten this:
 ```LUA
 -- Inner dialogs without the `next` parameter
 frm:dialog{